rava-dosa/twitter-rest/Readme.md

 2. Click on links to see results.

 ### Known BUGS
+0. If it doesn't get even one result it will get in infinite loop.
 1. I know that ID should be primary key but now due to time constraint I have removed that get results properly even though they are repeated and duplicate.
 2. I could have cached **lis** variable for pagination request but again due to time constraint, I have not done that.